 Audi A1 Review - prices, specs and 0-60 time

-The A1 might be aiming directly at the Mini as competition, but only a handful of the variants are genuinely fun to drive and the 1.4 TSI model is the pick of the bunch.
-They all have the capacity to please, but you’ll be happy behind the wheel because of the beautiful environment you’re situated in, rather than any deep-seated desire to drive it.
+While the Audi A1 might be aimed directly at the Mini as competition, only a handful of the variants, S1 included, are remotely fun to drive.
+The 1.4 TSI model is most definitely the pick of the bunch and while they all have the capacity to please, you’ll be happy behind the wheel because of the beautiful environment you’re situated in, rather than any deep-seated desire to drive it.
 Sport trim brings stiffer suspension, to the detriment of ride comfort, but thankfully it’s a free de-select option, and despite the evo mantra, we’d recommend doing without.